scottfr/simulation/README.md

 ## Equations

 `simulation` uses a DSL for its equations.
 This allows us to cleanly implement features like built-in units and vectors.
+Documentation for the equation capabilities are available [here](/equations.md).
+A brief overview of capabilities follows.

 Values of other primitives are referenced with the notation `[Primitive Name]`.
 When referencing a primitive, the primitives must either be connected directly (e.g. a flow connected to a stock) or connected via a link (e.g. `Model.link(referencedPrimitive, referencingPrimitive)`).